cartesi/docs/cartesi-rollups/challenges/overview.md

 ### Solution strategy

-After developing a few example applications, it is clear that "higher-level development frameworks" are essential for improving usability and developer experience.
-These frameworks will be opinionated convenience layers, both in the front-end and in the back-end, that will allow developers to abstract away several concepts, benefit from code completion, reuse standard code such as wallet implementations, and much more.
-Several of these frameworks are expected to be implemented in the near future, in collaboration with the community.
+Following community-built applications, it's clear that "higher-level development frameworks" might greatly benefit usability.
+The community could explore the development of these frameworks, allowing developers to abstract away several concepts, benefit from code completion, reuse standard code such as wallet implementations, and much more.
+Engaging the community in these areas could lead to some innovative solutions.

 ## Design for upgradability